itsAiham/dice_game/README.md

-If you want to get UML for another class.
-Press the following command separately.
+If you want to ganerate an UML for another class.
+Enter the following:

+**change class to the real name of class**

 ```bash